 The Bayberry treatment philosophy is built upon an evidence-based platform using both cognitive interventions (e.g., Dialectical Behavioral Therapy, Mindfulness, and Nutrition education) and experiential interventions (e.g., Internal Family Systems, Trauma-Informed Movement, and Expressive Arts techniques).
 Our integrated therapeutic approach aims to help those who struggle with shame and self-criticism, often resulting from early experiences of feeling alone in extremely unpleasant circumstances.

 Our clients learn to experience self-compassion and other-oriented compassion, helping to regulate mood and generate feelings of safety, self-acceptance, and comfort.
 Coping strategies such as disordered eating are re-imagined as desperate attempts for self-protection that can be replaced with new strategies that support sustainable healing and recovery.

-Bayberry is a behavioral health organization that approaches disordered eating and eating disorders through the lens of mental health.
+Bayberry is a behavioral health organization that approaches disordered eating and mood disorders through the lens of mental health.
 We are happy to work and coordinate your treatment program with your extended treatment team, including your medical provider, psychiatrist, and nutrition professional.

 Is it Disordered Eating or an Eating Disorder?